Different printing options for photography at art shows

 Advantages and Disadvantages

 When displaying photography at art shows, the artist has different printing and display options.
-Photographs can be framed, canvas wrapped, matted, prints on photo paper or inkjet paper and images on aluminum.
-There are advantages of each method and having a good selection of multiple printing options have both advantages and disadvantages for both the artist and the customer.
+Photographs can be framed, canvas wrapped, matted, prints on photo paper or inkjet paper, and images on aluminum.
+There are advantages of each method and having a good selection of multiple printing options has both advantages and disadvantages for both the artist and the customer.

 Printing smaller prints that are matted: